-Senate Bill No. introduced by G. Hertz aims to revise Montana's workers' compensation laws, particularly focusing on the conditions under which benefits may be ordered and the exceptions to these conditions.
+Senate Bill No. introduced by G. Hertz aims to revise Montana's workers' compensation laws, specifically addressing the conditions under which benefits may be ordered and the exceptions to these conditions.
 The bill amends Section 39-71-610 to stipulate that benefits can only be ordered if the claimant demonstrates a greater than 50% likelihood of prevailing in their claim.
-It also specifies that disputes regarding the insurer's selection of a treating physician, refusal to cooperate with medical care, unaccepted body parts, and other related issues are excluded from this section.
-Additionally, the bill allows for the reimbursement of compensation payments to insurers if it is later determined that they were not liable.
+Additionally, it specifies that disputes regarding the insurer's selection of a treating physician, refusal to cooperate with medical care, unaccepted body parts, and other related issues are excluded from this section.
+The bill also introduces a provision that compensation benefits awarded under this section are stayed during an appeal.

 SB0346_1(1): 39-71-610, 39-71-615, 39-71-1106